 Jodi Aman shares some great tips in her video on how to develop emotional resilience for both parents and kids trying to deal with back to school anxiety.
 She empowers you to become a problem solver so you don’t feel trapped even when faced with tough choices.
 Enjoy!

 Don’t worry!
-You and your child will make it through Back-To-School anxiety just fine.
+Take a few deep breaths.
+The good news is that you and your child will make it through Back-To-School anxiety just fine.
 You can help a child with anxiety by trying these tips and remembering to stay calm and composed.
 Just talk with your child in a calm way and brainstorm together about solutions and you will be building a positive framework for your relationship and ability to handle things together at the same time!